jmjang08/Turtlebot/README.md

 ## Overview

-**Two Cops** is a multi-robot tracking project in which **two TurtleBot4 robots equipped with depth cameras collaboratively track a moving RC car** in an indoor environment.
+**Two Cops** is a multi-robot tracking project in which **two TurtleBot4 robots equipped with depth cameras(OAK-D) and LIDAR sensor collaboratively track a moving RC car** in an indoor environment.

 Each TurtleBot independently performs: